 What is a Service Dog?

 Generally when people hear the term “service dog” they often think of guide dogs for the blind or service dogs for individuals using a wheelchair.
 These were the first type of assistance dogs.
 There are many other types of dogs now to assist their owners: dogs for seizures, diabetes, autism, post-traumatic stress disorder and anxiety disorders, just to name a few.
 All service dogs perform tasks for their owners.
 The key requirement for a service dog is training for these tasks, and as important, the ability to go into public places and behave well in all situations.
 Public venue training is key to the Federal ADA law that allows a dog in public places, such as restaurants, stores and airplanes.
 Please note a dog that keeps you calm at home with a vest bought on-line, is far from a legal service dog under ADA law.
 Public accommodation = public training.

 Why Use Service Dogs for Psychological Needs?

 Dogs naturally read humans for mood, body chemistry and other physiological changes.
 Their willingness to bond with and serve their human makes for a perfect working team.
 With the aid of service dogs people are able to immediately feel their symptoms ease.
 Working with doctor or therapist, many people using service dogs can reduce their medications; some totally stop them.
-A service dog is not a cure for PTSD, but it allows an individual back into the community with comfort and support.
+A service dog is not a cure for PTSD, but it helps an individual return to the community with comfort and support.
 One meaningful sentence is often repeated among service dog owners, “It gave me my life back.”
 Powerful.

 If AAD is not training any more, how can it help me?